Collis and Arabella Huntington’s “State-Dining Room” at No. 2 NYC (1900)

 These recipe ingredients are from the notebooks of Aldolphe Duglere, the famous chef:

-1 qt. green turtle meat, canned or chicken
+1 qt. green turtle meat, canned or cooked chicken

 1 qt. chicken stock